phospho-app/docs/phospho-mkdocs/docs/models/classify.md

 ---

 <Note>
-  Request access to the preview by contacting us at contact@phospho.app
+  Request access to the preview by contacting us at contact@phospho.ai
 </Note>

 phospho can handle all the data processing, data engineering and model training for you.